-CHILDREN WITH EMOTIONAL DISTURBANCE
+CHILDREN WITH EMOTIONAL DISTURBANCES

 Family Interventions

-MCCMH offers many services to support families of children with special needs.
+We offer many services to support families of children with special needs.
 These services include:

 Home-Based Interventions

 Home-Based Services for Children and Families are provided in the family home or in another community setting.
 Services are designed individually for each family, and can include things like mental health therapy, crisis intervention, specialized therapies or interventions, service coordination, or other supports to the family.
-To learn more, call the Access Center at 855-99-MCCMH.

 Infant Mental Health